Last Update March 31st, 2019

-Are you preparing to serve a mission for the LDS church?
+Are you preparing to serve a mission for The Church of Jesus Christ of Latter-Day Saints?
 If so, this post is going to help you prepare in the best possible way by reading responses from individuals who have actually served missions.

 If you’re ready to get some of the best missionary advice you’ve ever received, read on.
 I will warn you that because of its length it will take you a while to get through all of it.
 Bookmark this page so you can come back and finish it.